digitalrebar/provision/doc/install.rst

 * https://127.0.0.1:8092/swagger-ui - swagger-ui to explore the API
 * https://127.0.0.1:8092/swagger.json - API Swagger JSON file
 * https://127.0.0.1:8092/api/v3 - Raw api endpoint
-* https://127.0.0.1:8092/ui - User Configuration Pages (*3.0.x only, removed after 3.1.0*)
 * https://127.0.0.1:8092/ux - Redirects to Community Portal (maintained by RackN)
 * http://127.0.0.1:8091 - Static files served by http from the *test-data/tftpboot* directory
 * udp 69 - Static files served from the test-data/tftpboot directory through the tftp protocol
 * udp 67 - DHCP Server listening socket - will only serve addresses when once configured.
 By default, silent.
+* udp 4011 - BINL Server listening socket - will only serve bootfiles when once configured.
+By default, silent.

-The API, File Server, DHCP, and TFTP ports can be configured, but DHCP and TFTP may not function properly on non-standard ports.
+The API, File Server, DHCP, BINL,  and TFTP ports can be configured, but DHCP, BINL, and TFTP may not function properly on non-standard ports.

 If the SSL certificate is not valid, then follow the :ref:`rs_gen_cert` steps.